 : Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

 If the patellar tendon has pulled away from the shinbone, surgery may be needed to repair the tendon and remove fragments of bone.
 In most cases, surgery is not needed.

-To prevent the occurrence or recurrence of Osgood-Schlatter disease: Encourage overweight children to lose weight.Encourage children to exercise regularly but moderately, and to avoid weight-bearing activities that put excessive stress on the patellar tendon.
-These include jogging, jumping, and sudden turning.Ask your child's doctor for stretching and strengthening exercises for the shinbone/patellar tendon.
+To prevent the occurrence or recurrence of Osgood-Schlatter disease: Encourage overweight children to lose weight.Encourage children to get moderate exercise.Participate in a variety of sports to avoid repetitive stress.Plan periods of time off from a sport.
+This should be done during the week and over the course of the year.Delay specializing in one sport until late adolescence.Ask your child's doctor for stretching and strengthening exercises for the shinbone/patellar tendon.

 Atanda A, Shah S, O'Brien K. Osteochondrosis: common causes of pain in growing bones.